 Daily keeping of data brings FOCUS towards the goals.
 You get to visit and revisit your goals.
 Your mind starts to see the vision and starts to gain clarity.
 So, you then start to find ways and means to concentrate on the goal better.
 Had I not myself that I will run 1800 km, I would fail myself by a big margin.

 When you know your stats, you become a person who can see the flaws.
 I am of the opinion that the best way to bring a positive change in our lives is through Self-Reflection.
 And seeing your daily numbers leads to Self Reflection.

-I now have a good smart watch now to record my data of running and throw up wonderful analysis from time to time.
-But, the good old habit of keeping a daily habits has not stopped.
-It has infact progressed and moved to helping me in my other areas of life.
-I now have a log for my sleep time, my wake up time, my daily intake of foods, my sleep hours etc. This is one million dollar habit that has brought a change a transformative change in my life.
-And I am sure, it would do the wonders to you too.
+I now have a good smartwatch now to record my data of running and throw up wonderful analysis from time to time.
+But, the good old habit of keeping daily habits has not stopped.
+It has in fact progressed and moved to help me in my other areas of life.
+I now have a log for my sleep time, my wake-up time, my daily intake of foods, my sleep hours, etc. This is one million dollar habit that has brought a change in a transformative change in my life.
+And I am sure, it would do wonders for you too.

 Before you do it, let me help you with the few tips:

 First and foremost, please don’t get consumed by the data.
 It is ok if you don’t make the desired cuts.
 For example, if you had a target of running 100 km for the month, and you ended up running 90 km.
 Give yourself a BIG Thumbs Up and tell yourself that you completed 90% of your target.
 Please don’t crib on the unfinished 10%.